Logiqx/gps-details/docs/devices/coros/firmware/3.0709.0/README.md

 There is a tendency for the VERTIX 2 and 2S to report speeds that are too low, which is frustrating for anyone who is affected.

+The APEX 2 and APEX 2 Pro both work well when running 3.0709.0.

 ### Satellite Systems